Goo-aw233/Add-Microsoft-Store/README.md

 [Old repository Link](https://github.com/Goo-aw233/Windows_Microsoft_Store)

 The old repository has been migrated and is no longer updated and archived.
+Documents from the old repository have been moved to [GitHub Releases](https://github.com/Goo-aw233/Add-Microsoft-Store/releases).

 ## Roadmap